-- About the School: Students are encouraged to be self advocates, participate in cooperative learning, and focus on test taking skills that apply to daily life.
-The curriculum for the students is driven by each child's Individual Educational Plan.
+- About the School: Students at Horizon Academy focus on academics, organization, social skills and self-advocacy.
+The curriculum for the students is driven by each child's Individual Education Plan.
 The major focus is on basic skills and strategies to become an effective, efficient learner.
-The basic curriculum at Horizon Academy is reading, spelling, math, written expression, middle school content classes, credit high school classes, social skills training, technology training, P.E., art, music, cooking and drama.
+The basic curriculum at Horizon Academy is reading, spelling, math, written expression, middle school content classes, credit high school classes, social skills training, technology training, P.E., art, music, dance and drama.
 The school utilizes a daily diagnostic approach so that each child is carefully observed and assessed daily.
 In addition, the strategies students learn become a part of each student's integral thinking process, which helps them in all they do.

 - Location: Carrollton, Texas

 - About the School: Newfound School is located in Carrollton, Texas.
 It is a small private school for children in grades K through 12 who have learning and/or behavioral challenges, such as autism, Aspergers Syndrome, PDD, bipoloar disorder, ADD, ADHD, dyslexia, Fragile X, special medical needs or other learning disabilities.
 Newfound provides a caring and nurturing environment that helps students to develop their talents and abilities through "hands-on" learning in a bully-free atmosphere.
 The school encourages students to be participate in extracurricular activities by offering a variety of after-school clubs and recreational groups.